When science and art collide

-Being based at Bristol and Bath Science Park we have become familiar with Luke’s work, as a number of pieces are in the forum.
-In particular, we have our very own 17ft Radiometer Installation containing 665 individual radiometers which gently come to life as the sun moves around the building.
+Cubik became familiar with Luke’s work during our time at the Bristol & Bath Science Park where several of his pieces are on display.
+Among the artwork is a 17ft radiometer installation containing 665 individual radiometers which gently come to life as the sun moves around the building.

-Challenge accepted, Cubik carried out multiple investigations and with Luke’s input selected an appropriate solution.
-Using tiny infra-red diodes, the heat generated creates a slight temperature difference allowing the internal vanes in the individual radiometers to rotate.
+Cubik carried out multiple investigations and, with input from Luke, selected an appropriate solution.
+Using tiny infra-red diodes to create heat, we created a slight temperature difference that allowed the internal vanes in the individual radiometers to rotate.
+The solution was clever, refined, and subtle on the eye.
+Look at the video to see just how beautiful it is:

-Development on the project went so well that one of the Cubik team was invited to help with installation in Virginia to ensure first hand that the modifications went smoothly.
+Development of the project was so successful that a member of the Cubik team was invited to help with the installation in Virginia to ensure that the modifications went smoothly.

 CONTACT US TODAY TO DISCUSS YOUR REQUIREMENTS